sudoflux/sudoflux-k3s/README.md

  neighbor 192.168.10.30 remote-as 64512
  neighbor 192.168.10.31 remote-as 64512
 ```
 _**If using external domain name with Cloudflare for local DNS you cannot have the proxy enabled.
-You will be able to talk to the services from outside the Kube in but the services inside cannot talk to eachother via DNA with the proxy on.**_
+You will be able to talk to the services from outside the Kube in but the services inside cannot talk to eachother via DNS with the proxy on.**_

 **_To apply the v2alpha CRD (this was all that worked for me):_**
 ```